daenvil/MarkdownLabel/addons/markdownlabel/README.md

 "Autolinks" are also supported with their standard syntax: `<example.com>`, and `<mail@example.com>` for mail autolinks.

 Keep in mind that, in Godot, **links do nothing by default**.
+MarkdownLabel treats them the say way (may be changed in the future).
 See the [RichTextLabel reference](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html#doc-bbcode-in-richtextlabel-handling-url-tag-clicks) for more info.

 ```
 Markdown text .............................. -> BBCode equivalent